ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 ## Routable Multicast Traffic {#routers}

-Multicast snooping switches shall begin in a state where all routable, ASM traffic shall be sent to the multicast router, which will route it outside of the network.
+Multicast snooping switches shall begin in a state where all routable, ASM traffic is sent to the multicast router, which will route it outside of the network.
 When the traffic reaches the RP, the RP determines if it is interested in the traffic.
 If the RP is not interested in the traffic, then it will send a PIM prune message back to the multicast router.

 When the multicast router receives the PIM prune message, it shall send a report message excluding the multicast address back to the multicast snooping switch.
 Multicast snooping switches shall propagate the exclusion message back toward the source of the multicast stream until it reaches a switch that contains a port that is a member of that multicast group.